About Backups for Final Cut Pro

 “Some very cool stuff.
 There’s nothing like it out there.” — Larry Jordan, Digital Production buZZ

 Take our quick usage and interest survey.
 Help our future product Development.

-Actual help files are now online.
+Our actual help files are online.

 What can Backups for Final Cut Pro Do?